GoThereGit/Chinese-AMR/README_Eng.md

 # 1 Introduction
-With the growing maturity of morphological analysis and syntactic analysis techniques, natural language processing in general has advanced to the level of semantic analysis.
+With the growing maturity of morphological analysis and syntactic analysis techniques, natural language processing in general has advanced to the level of semantic analysis (Sun et al., 2014).
 More specifically, sentence-level meaning parsing has already occupied the core position of semantic analysis research.
 To address the lack of whole-sentence semantic representation and the domain-dependent problem of sentence semantic annotation, Banarescu et al. (2013) proposed a domain-independent whole-sentence semantic representation method called Abstract Meaning Representation (AMR) that can abstract the meaning of a sentence with a single-rooted, acyclic and directed graph and predicts the semantic structure of the targeted sentence.